varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 A backend pattern can be a backend name or a combination of a VCL name and backend name in "VCL.backend" format.
 If the VCL name is omitted, the active VCL is assumed.
-Partial matching on the backend name, VCL name or both is possible using shell-style wilcards, i.e. asterisk (*), question mark (?) and brackets ([]).
+Partial matching on the backend and VCL names is supported using shell-style wilcards, e.g. asterisk (*).

 Examples::